Disneyland reopening marks California's COVID-19 turnaround

 “It has such a symbolic nature to really quantifying that we’re finally rolling out of COVID,” said Caroline Beteta, president and CEO of state tourism promoter Visit California.

-Theme parks were among the last businesses allowed to reopen in California in contrast to states with fewer restrictions such as Florida, where Disney World’s Magic Kingdom resort has been up and running, though at lower-than-usual capacity, since last July.
+Theme parks were among the last California businesses allowed to reopen, in contrast to states with fewer restrictions such as Florida, where Disney World’s Magic Kingdom resort has been up and running, though at lower-than-usual capacity, since July.
 Another major U.S. amusement park, Ohio’s Cedar Point, opened last summer and will do so again for the upcoming season — only this time, it won’t require masks on rides.

 At Disneyland, visitors must wear masks and can remove them to eat only in designated areas.
 Hugs and handshakes with characters are off limits, and parades and fireworks shows have been shelved to limit crowding.